Skip to main content

 • 2023: The Michael Harris Bond Award for Early Career Research Contributions by the Asian Association of Social Psychology (AASP) (awarded in the 15th Biennial AASP Conference in Hong Kong)

-• 2022: The World's Top 2% Scientists based on Scientific Impacts Across All Disciplines in 2021
+• 2022: The World's Top 2% Scientists based on Scientific Impacts Across All Disciplines based on the Stanford University's citation database in 2021 (see Ioannidis, 2022)

 • 2022: Dennis McInerney SELF PhD Award by the GLOBAL SELF Organization